Integralist/Fresh-Install/README.md

 2. `lein repl`
 3. `lein new compojure my-project`

-Then once the REPL is started, inside of Vim run the command `:Connect` and select the REPL you want to connect to and then enter the port number Leiningen provided when it started up.
+Then once the REPL is started, inside of Vim run the command `:Connect` and select the REPL you want to connect to and then enter the port number Leiningen provided when it started up (e.g. `:Connect nrepl://127.0.0.1:60356`).

 - `K` = when pressed over a symbol will open documentation for that symbol
 - `` =